Akali27/Windows_Directory_Analyzer/README.md

-# Windows dir Command in C++
+# Windows Directory Analyzer

-This is a C++ script that returns the equivalent results of the Windows dir command with the following options:
+This C++ program mimics the functionality of the Windows dir command with '/a', '/s', and '/q' options.
+It retrieves and displays various file and directory attributes from a specified path.

-dir /a

-dir /s

-dir /q

-## Description
+## Features

-On a Windows terminal, the dir command returns a list of a directory's files and subdirectories.

-Dir Options:
+Retrieve and display file and directory attributes in the specified path.
+Mimic the functionality of the following Windows dir command options:

-/a: Prints all files and directories, including hidden ones.
+- /a: Lists all files and directories, including hidden and system files.

-/s: Lists every occurrence of the specified file name within the specified directory and all subdirectories.
+- /s: Lists files in the specified directory and all subdirectories.

-/q: Displays file ownership information.
+- /q: Displays the owner of the file in addition to the file attributes.

-This script will return equivelant results when executed from Visual Studio or when compiled and executed as an app.

-### Using the program

-Launch from Visual Studio or compile then launch from a Windows terminal.
-The shell will ask you to specify the directory and it will then run the dir command with all 3 options on the target directory.
+## Usage

+- Compile the program using a C++ compiler (e.g., Visual Studio, MinGW, etc.) or run it using the Visual Studio debugger.
+- Run the compiled program.
+- When prompted, enter the path you want to analyze.
+- The program will display the results of the dir /a, dir /s, and dir /q commands for the specified path.

 ### Compiling